roots/bud/packages/@roots/bud/docs/README.md

 yarn bud build
 ```

-You should see your built assets in the `dist` directory of your project.
+You should see your built assets in the `dist` urlectory of your project.

 ### Running in `production` mode